Global bifurcation of waves with multiple critical layers: Formulation

 whereupon the line segment between $(0,\Lambda)$ and $(w,\Lambda)$ is always contained in $\mc{O}$ for any $(w,\Lambda) \in \mc{O}$.
 A further implication is that the slice

 is connected for any fixed $\lambda \neq 0$. \end{remark}

 Our objective from here on is to further investigate the solution set of \eqref{eq:F_zero} in $\mc{O}$.
-It turns out that solutions of \eqref{eq:F_zero} are more regular than generic elements of $\mc{O}$, as a consequence of the following theorem:
+The first observation we make is that solutions of \eqref{eq:F_zero} are more regular than generic elements of $\mc{O}$, as a consequence of the following theorem:

 \begin{theorem}[Analyticity of solutions] Suppose that $(w,\Lambda) \in \mc{O}$ is a solution of \eqref{eq:F_zero} under \Cref{ass:gamma_regularity}.
 Then: \begin{enumerate}[(i)] \item The surface profile $\eta$ is analytic. \item The stream function $\hat{\psi}$ extends to an analytic function on an open set containing $\overline{\Omega}$. \end{enumerate} \end{theorem} \begin{proof} The proof is essentially the same as the one for \cite[Theorem 2.5]{Aasen18Traveling}, but using \emph{nonlinear} elliptic regularity theory instead of linear theory; see for instance~\cite{Morrey58Analyticity}. \end{proof}